-Since the George Crady Bridge has a finite life-span as a fishing pier, numerous alternative solutions to preserve this experience are being considered.
+Since the George Crady Bridge is structurally condemned and heavily visited, numerous alternative solutions to preserve this fishing experience are being considered.
 A pier structure that reaches out into the necessary depths of Nassau Sound is recommended to replace the existing George Crady Bridge.